mickelindahl/hapi_redirect/README.md

   - `actions` {array} List with redirect actions
     - `status_code` {string} Request status code to redirect e.g. 401 - unauthorized
     - `redirect(url)` {function} Function that should return `{ url: ..., [host:...]}`
-    if redirect should be done or null if not
+       - `url` Current url to be redirected from if redirect should be done or null if not

 **Kind**: static property of [<code>hapi-redirect</code>](#module_hapi-redirect)